Dictionary Learning for Adaptive GPR Landmine Classification: Measurement Campaign

 The response of the target to the Gaussian monocycle is the received signal

 also regarded as the target image, or \textit{range profile}.
 For each X/Y position, the system receives a radar echo (range profile) from the transmitted pulse.
-In order to deal with the exponential intensity decrease of the EM waves during the propagation into the soil, the dynamic range of the signal is enhanced.
-This is done by increasing the number of received samples over the Nyquist limit via stacking multiple ADC outputs \cite{daniels2005ground,pasculli2015real}.
-Our GPR system employs stroboscopic sampling to reach a pseudo sampling frequency of $f_s=1/T_s=40$ GHz to yield the discrete-time signal $y[n] = y(nT_s)$.
+In order to deal with the exponential signal attenuation during the propagation through the soil medium, the dynamic range of the signal is enhanced via stroboscopic sampling \cite{daniels2005ground,pasculli2015real,bystrov2013analysis}.
+This technique comprises integrating $N$ receiver samples (generated by transmitting a sequence of $N$ pulses) at the ADC receiver sampling rate but with a small time offset $\delta$ for each of them.
+To achieve the desired stroboscopic sampling rate $T_s$, the time offset must be selected accordingly, i.e., $\delta= T_s/ N$ \cite{bystrov2013analysis}.
+Our GPR system employs stroboscopic sampling to reach a pseudo sampling frequency of $f_s=1/T_s=40$ GHz (much above the Nyquist rate) to yield the discrete-time signal $y[n] = y(nT_s)$.

 The receiver has the ability to acquire a maximum of 195 profiles per second, each one consisting of 512 range samples.
 Prior to the A/D conversion, the signal is averaged to improve the signal to noise ratio (SNR).
 A time-varying gain correction can be applied to compensate for the soil attenuation and increase the overall dynamic range of the system.
 The receiver averages 100 range profiles for each antenna position.